jaspector

 Monday through Friday 8:00 am to 5:00 pm; inspection requests due 24 hours in advance; AM route 9:00 am to 12:00 pm and PM route 2:00 pm to 4:30 pm

-Typical inspection sequence: Footing or pier, suspended slab engineer report if applicable, bonding for pools, prebackfill, ground rough, all trades rough-in, gas, final
+Typical sequence: Footing or pier, suspended slab engineer report if applicable, bonding for pools, prebackfill, ground rough, all trades rough-in, gas, final

-Do I need a building permit in unincorporated Platte County, MO?
+01 Do I need a building permit in unincorporated Platte County, MO?

 County pages state permits are processed for new construction, accessory structures, renovations, additions, decks, pools, solar panels, electrical and mechanical change-outs, demolitions, retaining walls, signs, and commercial projects in unincorporated areas

-How much does a building permit cost in unincorporated Platte County, MO?
+02 How much does a building permit cost in unincorporated Platte County, MO?

+Building permit fees in unincorporated Platte County, MO are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $25 retaining wall permit; $25 residential demolition permit; $50 electrical, mechanical, or solar permit; $75 pool or sign permit.
 Fees are calculated as: Mixed.
 Examples published by the county include deck permit $25 plus $0.10 per square foot over 300 square feet, swimming pool permit $75, fire rebuild permit $100 for first 500 square feet plus $0.05 per additional square foot, and commercial building permit $500 for first $5,000 estimated cost plus $25 for each additional $5,000.
 Plan check fee: Commercial permits also require payment of the county consulting engineering firm review cost before rough-in inspection.

-How do I apply for a building permit in unincorporated Platte County, MO?
+03 How do I apply for a building permit in unincorporated Platte County, MO?

-1. Create or log into a profile on the county website 2.
+To apply for a building permit in unincorporated Platte County, MO, follow these steps: 1.
+Create or log into a profile on the county website 2.
 Open My Profile, then Applications, and select the appropriate permit type 3.
 Upload required plans, documents, and project details 4.
 County staff reviews zoning, building code, and companion reviews such as floodplain or land disturbance when triggered 5.
 Pay fees and obtain permit issuance 6.
 Keep approved documents available for inspections

-How long does it take to get a building permit in unincorporated Platte County, MO?
+04 How long does it take to get a building permit in unincorporated Platte County, MO?

-What work is exempt from building permits in unincorporated Platte County, MO?
+05 What work is exempt from building permits in unincorporated Platte County, MO?

-How do I schedule a building inspection in unincorporated Platte County, MO?
+06 How do I schedule a building inspection in unincorporated Platte County, MO?

-Inspections can be scheduled via: Online portal account, email to inspection@co.platte.mo.us, or phone at (816) 858-3338.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Platte County, MO via: Online portal account, email to inspection@co.platte.mo.us, or phone at (816) 858-3338.